w3c/csswg-drafts/explainer.md

 and especially on devices such as TVs which also lack a <code>Tab</code> key to control
 <a herf="https://html.spec.whatwg.org/multipage/interaction.html#sequential-focus-navigation">sequential focus navigation</a>,
 User Agents should make spatial navigation active.

+We deliberately do not define which keys or key combination are meant to trigger spatnav, nor whether it is on by default or not.
+These are choices that are best left to the user and the User Agent.
+This is discussed in greater detail in <a href="https://github.com/WICG/spatial-navigation/issues/35#issuecomment-371702434">Issue 35</a>
+where we decided to switch to that model, from one where the author was in charge.

 ### Processing model